KazDev17/Trigram-Neural-Network-Sequence-Predictor-/README.md

   </a>
 </p>

 A character-level language model built from scratch using PyTorch.
-This project moves beyond simple Bigram models to implement a **Trigram** architecture with a two-character context window, designed to predict and generate name/password-like sequences trained on a dataset of 32,000+ names (228k+ training examples)..
+This project moves beyond simple Bigram models to implement a **Trigram** architecture with a two-character context window, designed to predict and generate name/password-like sequences trained on a dataset of 32,000+ names (228k+ training examples).

 ## Key Features
 - **Trigram Context Window:** Utilizes $n-1$ (two) previous characters to predict the third, providing significantly higher structural accuracy than Bigram models.